Rei-SwitchBot/faq/en-us/Curtain & Curtain 3.md

 Tap the Curtain icon and then tap more.
 Then tap the gear icon upright on the page to check the firmware.

-If you could not update the firmware, please kindly send feedback via the SwitchBot app so that we could send the upgrade package to you.

 Caution：

 1. The light-sensing data will show Lv 1 - Lv 2 at midnight.
 Cloudy days are at about Lv 3 - Lv 4.

 2. If a voile is between the Curtain and the window, the light-sensing will be weakened.

-If the issue could not be solved, please kindly take a photo of how is the Curtain be installed at the window and then send feedback via the SwitchBot app so that our tech team could check it for you.
+If the issue could not be solved, please kindly take a photo of how is the Curtain be installed at the window and then send to us.